 If you’ve tried everything else and the 500 Server Error still won’t budge, your core WordPress files might be corrupted.
 This can happen after a failed update, malware infection, or just random file corruption.
 The fix?
 Download the latest version of WordPress from the official website.
 Unzip the file on your computer, but make sure you don’t touch your wp-content folder or wp-config.php file – those hold your themes, plugins, and site settings.
 Using an FTP client, connect to your site’s root directory and upload the fresh WordPress files, overwriting the existing ones.
 When prompted, select “Overwrite” and apply it to all files in the queue.
 This process replaces only the core files, so your content and settings stay safe.

 After the upload, refresh your site and see if the 500 error is gone.
 Re-uploading core files often wipes out any corrupted files causing the issue, giving your site a clean slate without affecting your posts, themes, or plugins.
-Always use a back up plugin for your website before making these changes, just in case something goes sideways.
+Always use a back up plugin for your WordPress site before making these changes, just in case something goes sideways.
 If you’re not comfortable with FTP or file management, ask your hosting provider for help.

 Solution 9: Contact Your Hosting Provider